njmwas/CanvasLMS-AI-Student-Progress-Tracker/README.md

 ## How it works
 The student tracker is an AI agent that acts as a instructor assistant by providing course analysis.
 It analyzes Canvas LMS Data provided in [this file](agent_prompt.txt) or fetches the data from the API if the file does not exist.
-The process of fetching from API takes time before it start excepting prompts.
+The process of fetching from API takes time before it start eccepting prompts.
 Once it analyzes the data, it will start accepting prompts like:-
 * Analyze a specific Student10 performance
 * Identify students who are struggling